-Due to the uncertainty in the financial markets, we do not anticipate being able to raise additional funds through the equity markets in the short to medium term as a result we are progressing the development of triphendiol to an IND and we have put on hold the development of NV-143.
+As a result of the uncertainty in the financial markets, we do not anticipate being able to raise additional funds through the equity markets in the short to medium term as a result we have progressed the development of triphendiol to an IND, which was approved by the FDA in December 2008, and we have put on hold the development of NV-143.
 This will enable us to conserve cash and focus our resources on conducting the OVATURE trial.
 We will however need additional funds in order complete the OVATURE trial and to progress the clinical development program for triphendiol and NV-143 beyond the current objectives.
 In order to obtain the additional funding necessary to conduct our business, we may need to rely on collaboration and /or licensing opportunities.
 We cannot assure you that we will be able to raise the funds necessary to complete the OVATURE trial or find appropriate collaboration or licensing opportunities.